maxhardt/iceberg-workshop/README.md

 - [Expire Snapshots](#snapshot-expiration)
 - [Remove old metadata files](#metadata-files)

+All SQL below is to be executed from the **Hive** Virtual Warehouse.

 ### Metadata files

 - A new metadata file is created with every commit and schema change to the table